EVERYONE can shop!

 Locally, we support smaller organizations that have a regional impact through our Wooden Nickels program.
 Shoppers receive a Wooden Nickel for every bag-able purchase when they bring their own bag to take it home in.
 They can then donate that Wooden Nickel to one of two nonprofits.
 These nonprofits are chosen quarterly from suggestions made by staff, customers, owners, and community members.

-To apply for our Wooden Nickel program please fill out our Donation Request Form
+To apply for our Wooden Nickel program please fill out our Wooden Nickel Application Form.

 Other community donations: If you would like support for an event you have coming up, please let us know.
 Our resources are limited, but we will provide what we can.
 Fill out our online Donation Request Form.